 Did a hashtag cost the BC Liberals a majority government?
-The power of social media and the lesson for all of us

 It was a brief encounter, only a few seconds, typical of an election campaign when a busy leader meets a non-supporter at a public event and brushes them aside.
 Liberal leader Christy Clark abruptly terminated a conversation with a retiree named Linda as Clark walked though the Lonsdale Quay.
 It was captured by media following the election. #IamLinda was born.